 Hakone Tozan Cable Car

 From the train station in the onsen town of Gora you walk to the adjacent cable car station.
 It looked a pretty town and I’d have liked more time in our schedule to explore a little on foot.
-Once on the cable car it’s only a 9 minute ride up the hill and the views along the way are stunning, make sure you get a seat by one of the huge windows.
+Once on the cable car, it’s only a 10-minute ride up the hill and the views along the way are stunning, make sure you get a seat by one of the huge windows.
 Then at the top of the cable car is the first rope-way station.

 The ropeway was amazing, each carriage has huge windows that provide amazing views of the mountain and the valley below.
-The full ropeway from Sounzan to Lake Ashi takes 30 minutes but you’ll get off in the middle to explore Owakudani.
+The full ropeway from Sounzan to Lake Ashi takes 30 minutes but you’ll want to get off in the middle to explore Owakudani.

 Three thousand years ago Mount Hakone erupted leaving a crater that is known today as Owakudani.
-The area remains an active volcanic region with hot rivers and springs and the ever present smell from the sulphur fumes.
-It’s sometimes called Hell Valley which may be a throw back to the name O-Jigoku meaning ‘great hell’ which the area was known as around 150 years ago.
+The area remains an active volcanic region with hot rivers and springs and the ever-present smell from the sulphur fumes.
+It’s sometimes called Hell Valley which may be a throwback to the name O-Jigoku meaning ‘great hell’ which the area was known as around 150 years ago.

-You can walk up to see the the kuro-tamago (black eggs) being boiled in the natural springs, the minerals turn the shell black but inside it still looks like a normal boiled egg.
+You can walk up to see the kuro-tamago (black eggs) being boiled in the natural springs, the minerals turn the shell black but inside it still looks like a normal boiled egg.
 Legend says eating one will extend your life 7 years but I couldn’t bring myself to do it, I hate everything about boiled eggs.
 There are plenty of weird and wonderful things I’ll eat on my travels but a boiled egg, well heck no!
-Incidentally legend also says you should eat no more than 2 so don’t go trying to make yourself immortal.
+The legend also says you should eat no more than 2 so don’t go trying to make yourself immortal.

-I also loved this small Buddhist alter near the entry to the walk up to the hot springs.
+I also loved this small Buddhist alter near the entrance to the walk up to the hot springs.
 The Buddhist monk Kobo Daishi who founded the Shingon sect in Japan visited this spot 1000 years ago, he prayed for those suffering in the hell realms and placed a statue of the Bodhisattva Jizo.
 Today the Enmei Jizouson Temple stands here.

 Hakone Sightseeing Cruise

-From Togendai the pirate boat cruises the length of lake Ashi to Moto-Hakone-Ko.
+From Togendai the pirate boat cruises the length of Lake Ashi to Moto-Hakone-Ko.
 The views of Mt Fuji are also pretty stunning from the lake but the day was starting to cloud over as the afternoon progressed.
-I would imagine in other seasons the hillsides would be really pretty but with just a dusting of winter snow they were quite brown and bare.
+I would imagine in other seasons the hillsides would be really pretty but with just a dusting of winter snow, they were quite brown and bare.